dguess/mina-node-dashboard/README.md

 Next you need to open some ports on your Mina node to allow Prometheus to communicate.

-Create the follwoing firewall rule on your Mina server and allow the inbound traffic from Prometheus:
+Create the following firewall rule on your Mina server and allow the inbound traffic from Prometheus:

  - **Prometheus**
     - Type: Custom TCP Rule